ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 With everything we've done until now, we actually already have a nice functional spider.
 The only problem is that most websites that we would like to scrape would block our spider when they'd recognize that the requests are coming from scrapy.
 Furthermore, even if we change scrapy's default user-agent to our own personal one, we are still likely to get blocked if we want to scrape many pages.

-luckily, there are actually many ways to get around this problem, either by using rotating user-agents or by using proxies.
+Luckily, there are actually many ways to get around this problem, either by using rotating user-agents or by using proxies.
 The easiest solution that worked for me simply required the installation of the scrapy-user-agent package (https://pypi.org/project/scrapy-user-agents/), and adding these lines to **settings.py**:
 ```python
 DOWNLOADER_MIDDLEWARES = {